 On top of that, these foods are often cooked in vegetable oil instead of a healthy oil, such as coconut, avocado, or olive oils.

 We’ve put together a list of tips that you’ll need to keep in mind when ordering at Chili’s.

 Texas is known for its bold flavors and generous portions of food, but this comes at a price for low-carb dieters.

 Big, bold flavors often mean that your food has been enriched with sauces, artificial flavors, and chemicals to make it taste better.

-Smoked meat might sound delicious, but research indicates that high-salt and nitrate-containing foods might increase your risk of stomach cancer (1, 2).
 This is why it’s best to purchase smoked meats at the grocery store that don’t contain excess levels of salt or nitrates/nitrites.

 Organic, pasture-raised and grass-fed meat is always best.
 It’s also best to make sure your foods are minimally processed.
 Chances are you might be getting highly processed, low-quality ingredients at most restaurants, including Chili’s.

 Additionally, Chili’s and other restaurants like to add barbeque and other sauces to their dishes to enhance the flavor.

 Sauces tend to be full of refined sugar and carbs that can easily kick you out of ketosis.
 It’s easy to forget to ask for your meat dry, so be sure to follow our instructions for ordering each dish in the later sections of this article.